Correspondence Course in Vegan Nutrition

 Then you will be issued a different assignment and be allowed to retake it at an additional cost of $30.
 Though none of our students have had to have an assignment reissued for this course.

-No, we understand that circumstances changes and unanticipated events may arise, so you can have an extension if you need more time to complete this course.
-Nine months is an estimate of how long it would take to complete the course if you study for a few hours each week.
-Many students do find that once they start studying
+We understand that circumstances changes and unanticipated events may arise, so you can have an extension if you need more time to complete this course.
+Nine months is an estimate of how long it would take to complete the course if only studying part time.

 Yes, this is a privately accredited nutrition course and not a government accredited nutrition course.
 Upon graduation you will receive a diploma, be able to start your new career as a nutritional consultant or counselor immediately.